Nanomatrix: Scalable Construction of Crowded Biological Environments: Parallel RTX-based Molecular Rendering

 \subsection{Parallel Rendering}

 The scene is rendered as a combination of atomistic and cellular rendering.
 Details closer to the camera are rendered at the atomistic resolution, while objects further away from the camera are rendered as textures.
 To prevent the sudden popping of atomistic structures, we implement a smooth transition from texture details into atomistic details and vice-versa using alpha blending.
-In the molecular details rendering, the scene is rendered in two-pass rendering.
+In the rendering of the molecular details, the scene is rendered in two-pass rendering.
 In the first pass, the active cells are rendered separately into their respective frame buffer objects (FBOs).
 This pass takes the advantage of having multiple TLASes in the {atomistic AS} to parallelize their rendering.
 We use the {\it sort-last} parallel rendering scheme~\cite{Molnar-1994-A-sorting-classification-of-parallel-rendering} that can render the {atomistic AS} TLASes in parallel, which results in a very high data rate as the rendering operates independently.
-But instead of parallelizing the rendering through multiple GPUs, we use one GPU that use compute shader and Nvidia's \qcrFont{GLSL\_EXT\_ray\_query} extension to parallelize the rendering tasks between threads.
-The ray query extension allows us to invoke ray tracing query through the compute shader.
-This extension is an alternative to the ray tracing pipeline, but no separate dynamic shader or shader binding table is needed~\cite{RayQueries}.
-In the first rendering pass, the atomistic AS TLASes are traced in parallel, a thread per pixel per active cell.
-In each thread, once the closest hit is found, its information (\eg depth, instance\_id, atom\_id) is stored on full screen image buffer of the thread's active cell.
-Otherwise, the value ($-1$) is stored which means the ray did not hit any nanoscale structure (see \autoref{fig:rendering}).
+But instead of parallelizing the rendering through multiple GPUs, we use one GPU that uses compute shader and Nvidia's \qcrFont{GLSL\_EXT\_ray\_query} extension to parallelize the rendering tasks between threads.
+The ray query extension allows us to invoke ray tracing queries through the compute shader.
+This extension is an alternative to the ray tracing pipeline, but no separate dynamic shader or shader binding table is needed~\cite{RayQueries}.{ To our knowledge, no technical literature has reported using \qcrFont{GLSL\_EXT\_ray\_query} extension for parallel rendering so far.} In the first rendering pass, the atomistic AS TLASes are traced in parallel, a thread per pixel per active cell.
+In each thread, once the closest hit is found, its information (\eg~depth, {\it instance\_id}, {\it atom\_id}) is stored on the full screen image buffer of the thread's active cell.
+Otherwise, the value ($-1$) is stored, which means the ray did not hit any nanoscale structure (see \autoref{fig:rendering}).